cloudmesh/client/docs/source/commands/command_register.rst

 .. todo:: verify if this works

-On chameleoncloud.org you can for example go to the horizon web interface and download the credentials in teh security panel.
+On chameleoncloud.org you can for example go to the horizon web interface and download the credentials in the security panel.

 Introduction